Children and Divorce

 - Court Orders relating to children

-Divorce and separation solicitors
+Divorce and Separation Solicitors

 At McGee O’Kane Solicitors, we offer practical legal advice to those facing child care disputes following a divorce or separation.
 Our aim is to protect the best interests of your children, and will be guided by you as to what this looks like.

 We can then negotiate with the other parent to reach an agreement that you are happy with.
-We always try to reduce conflict between you and can advise you on methods of dispute resolution, such as mediation.
+We always try to reduce conflict and can advise you on methods of dispute resolution, such as mediation.

 If an agreement cannot be reached amicably, we can pursue the matter through the courts.